paulogervasio/socket-chessjs/README.md

 ## How to install

-npm install express;
-npm install socket.io;
-nodejs serverSockRooms.js

-run in your browser:
-localhost:3000
+Create a directory to host the Dockerfile: mkdir sockchess;
+cd sockchess;

+docker build -t=paulogervasio/socket-chess .;
+docker run -ti -p 3000:3000 paulogervasio/socket-chess;

-and have fun!
+Now access application from browser typing http://<hostname>:3000/ and have fun!